ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow.md

 Now we hava a nice separation between the parts that ought to be GHC-specific and those that out to be GHC-agnostic.

+The avoidance of `GHC.*` for the ghc-agnostic modules was not part of the original issue, but from a comment from @simonpj in https://gitlab.haskell.org/ghc/ghc/-/merge_requests/4778#note_323748.
+I think it's a great idea: since we won't be able to abstract away all the interactions with the rest of GHC that should go in the end, it's crucial to indicate to the programmers the intent of budding off these modules into a separate package before it's actually released.
+Otherwise, other backsliding is likely as other PRs accidentally introduce new entanglements with GHC even as the people TTG seek to get rid of them, and we go in circles.

 ### Cleaving dependencies

-But, at firstt, the `Language.Haskell.Syntax` parts will still be tied to the rest of GHC in unfortunate ways, as the new dependencies test added in !4778 shows.
+But, at first, the `Language.Haskell.Syntax` parts will still be tied to the rest of GHC in unfortunate ways, as the new dependencies test added in !4778 shows.

  - Imports of the type checker: WIP fix in !4782